Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 ```
 If the "TrustedCerts" option is enabled and set, a PEM format CA cert chain will
 be passed into the create functions as part of the create call's `tlsio_options`
 parameter.
-An example of setting a trusted cert can be seen in the
+An example of using a trusted cert can be seen in the
 [tls_adapter_with_sockets example](#A-fanciful-tls_adapter_with_sockets-example).

 If the `tls_adapter_common_get_option_caps` reports that it is capable